cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="javascript" code=my_include %}

-Another example is for ajax requests:
+Let's see an example for Ajax:

 {% capture my_include %}// let's specify a simple ajax request function
 // which is a higher order function as it takes a callback function argument